sreachtools/sreachtools.github.io/_docs/src/modules/stochReach/setBased/SReachSetOptions/index.md

                                       polytope for the stochastic reach set
                                       A (sys.state_dim x n_dir)-dimensional
                                       matrix
-            2. init_safe_set_affine - [MUST HAVE] Affine constraints (if any) on the initial state.
-Must include a translate of the affine hull of the set_of_dir_vecs | On intersection with the safe set at t=0, it should result in a 2-D set
+            2. init_safe_set_affine - Affine constraints (if any) on the initial state.
+Must include any translate of the affine hull of the set_of_dir_vecs [Default: Polyhedron(), which is interpreted as the entire R]
             3. verbose              - Verbosity of the implementation {0,1}
                                       [Default 0]
                                         0 - No output